Counting essential surfaces in 3-manifolds: Proof of the decision theorem

 Throughout, let $M$ be a compact orientable irreducible 3-manifold with a fixed triangulation $\calT$ as in the previous section.
-A \emph{normal isotopic pair} $(F, G)$ is a pair of closed incompressible normal surfaces $F$ and $G$ that meet transversely in the sense of \cite[Page 1091]{To:isotopy}.
+An \emph{isotopic normal pair} $(F, G)$ is an isotopic pair of closed incompressible normal surfaces $F$ and $G$ that meet transversely in the sense of \cite[Page 1091]{To:isotopy}.
 Define the complexity of such a pair by

 where $\#(F \cap G)$ denotes the number of connected components of $F \cap G$.
 We will compare complexities lexicographically.